wearefuturegov/sms-message-tool/README.md

 ### Next

-1. out of hours autoreply (custom content, checkbox on/off with background job processing)
-2. unread message notices
+1. unread message notices
-3. archive conversations (unarchive on new message)
+2. archive conversations (unarchive on new message)

 ### Later

 - support for multiple isolated teams/organisations (store notify config on database for distinguishing services?)
 - add metadata to contact from other apis (IN PROGRESS)
+- make messages publicly queryable, or archive them in other systems?
 - email notifications?